fleetdm/fleet/handbook/security-policies.md

 Effective security is a team effort involving the participation and support of every Fleet Device Management Inc employee or contractor who deals with information and/or information systems.
 It is the responsibility of every team member to read and understand this policy and conduct their activities accordingly.

-All Fleet employees and long-term collaborators are expected to read and electronically sign the *acceptable use of end-user computing* policy as well as to be aware of the others and consult them as needed, to ensure systems built and used are done in a compliant manner.
+All Fleet employees and long-term collaborators are expected to read and electronically sign the *acceptable use of end-user computing* policy as well as to be aware of the others and consult them as needed to make sure systems built and used are done in a compliant manner.

 ### Acceptable use of end-user computing
 *Created from [JupiterOne/security-policy-templates](https://github.com/JupiterOne/security-policy-templates).
 [CC BY-SA 4 license](https://creativecommons.org/licenses/by-sa/4.0/)*